catherineritchie/catherineritchie.github.io/_posts/2018-07-02-work-for-you.md

 ---
 published: true
 ---
-## Work for You - How to work from home.
+## Work for you - how to work from home.

 Since finishing university, I have decided to pursue my passion in life.
 I set up meetings with interesting people, gained different perspectives and tried to pave the path I wanted for myself.
 Sometimes its left me feeling even more confused and feeling lost with no direction.
 But that’s ok.
 I’m learning.